The Internet Price May be $9.95 a Day But it Will Cost MUCH More

 - Under 25 — Drivers under 25 years of age may be required to pay an extra fee of $10-$20 per day and additionally may be required to purchase the maximum available insurance ($45-$65 per day).
 The minimum age to rent a car in Costa Rica is 21.
 Some agencies choose not rent to drivers under 25 years.

 - Additional Drivers — $10-20 per day each.
-Unlike the U.S. spouses are not free and are not automatically included as additional drivers.
+Unlike at some agencies in the U.S./Europe spouses are not free and are not automatically included as additional drivers.

-- Cleaning Fees — This is usually a scam (unless you dropped a pizza upside down on the seat) and most agencies will back off if you insist that a little mud on the tires is normal in rainy season.
+- Cleaning Fees — This is usually a scam (unless you dropped a pizza upside down on the seat) and most agencies will back off if you insist that a little mud on the tires (or even mud on the roof) is normal in rainy season.

 - Tax — Finally you get a break.
 Car rentals are not taxed in Costa Rica.
 Companies that advertise prices with “All taxes included” are not lying, just misleading.
 All zero dollars worth of taxes have been added to the price.